 For more information about the upcoming calls please visit the Funding Scheme page.

 HRB-TMRN serves to strengthen the methodology and reporting of trials in health and social care in Ireland.
-They offer researchers support on challenging aspects of trial methodology and reporting of trials, through guidance of individual researchers, to CRFs and other research infrastructures and to organisations.
-HRM-TMRN also provides training and education programs with the aim of advancing trials methodology research in Ireland.
-Follow @hrbtmrn
+They offer researchers support on challenging aspects of trial methodology and reporting of trials, by providing guidance to individual researchers, to CRF/Cs and other research infrastructures and to organisations.
+HRM-TMRN also provides training and education programs with the aim of advancing trials methodology research, research and innovation and public engagement in Ireland.

-HRB-CRFG has been in operation since 2008 and completed its facility in 2015.
+HRB-CRFG (Clinical Research Facility Galway) has been in operation and supported by HRB since 2008.
 It is a collaboration between Galway University Hospitals, Saolta Hospital Group, and NUI Galway.
 The HRB-CRFG provides the dedicated infrastructure, physical space, facilities, expertise and culture to support pre-clinical research and clinical trials.
-Follow @CRFGHRB

-WT-HRB-CRFSJH opened its facility in 2013 and is a collaboration between St. James’s Hospital and Trinity College Dublin.
-The facility was funded by the Wellcome Trust and the HRB.
-WT-HRB SJH provides the dedicated infrastructure, physical space, facilities and expertise to facilitate the conduct of high quality safe clinical research.
-Follow @SJHCRF
+WT-HRB-CRFSJH (Clinical Research Facility at St James’ Hospital) opened its facility in 2013 and is a collaboration between St. James’s Hospital and Trinity College Dublin.
+The facility has been funded by Wellcome and the HRB.
+WT-HRB-SJH provides the dedicated infrastructure, physical space, facilities and expertise to facilitate the conduct of high quality safe clinical research.